UltraMessaging/um_troubleshoot/README.md

 The original was sent in packet 82, which was during the time of the NAK's initial backoff interval.
-So 0x1d was added to the list of packets that need to be NAKed.
+So 0x1d was added to the list of datagrams that need to be NAKed.
 I.e., it did not get its own initial backoff interval.
 The first loss defines the start of the backoff interval.
 Subsequent losses before backoff expiration are simply added to the NAK list.

 It is rare to see one or two lost packets in a real-world loss situation.
-There might be hundreds of lost packets detected within a very short time, usually due to a burst of incoming traffic.
+There might be hundreds of lost datagrams detected within a very short time, usually due to a burst of incoming traffic.

 ## Find First NCF

+NCFs are often a sign of trouble, so let's look into it.

-In the "Apply a display filter..." box, enter "lbtrm.nak", "Enter".
+In the "Apply a display filter..." box, type "lbtrm.ncf", "Enter".
 The first displayed packet should be:
 ````
 816   1.633756   ...
 NCF 1 ncf Port 12090 ID 0xf9d74f3e